Wondering what to do in Milan Italy?

 Underrated Milan is an amazing destination in northern Italy.
-It’s a vibrant and exciting modern city, the thriving finance and fashion capitol of Italy.
+It’s a vibrant and sophisticated modern city, the thriving finance and fashion capitol of Italy.

 The city combines old world charm and modern “bright lights, big city” flair in compelling fashion.
 You can’t help but be dazzled by Milan’s architecture, piazzas, historic sites, iconic art, and culinary specialities.